 If you successfully establish liability in a motorcycle crash case, you may be able to recover a wide range of damages, including medical expenses, rehabilitation costs, pain and suffering, property damage, lost wages, and mental anguish.
 Your ability to actually recover the damages that you are awarded may be contingent on your insurance coverage issues.
 Each case is unique, and the exact amount of damages you will be entitled to receive will depend on the specifics of your case.

 Motorcycle rollover accidents can lead to devastating, even deadly injuries.
 If you have been injured in a motorcycle rollover accident that was not your fault, you may be entitled to compensation for your harm.
-At Barry Feinstein & Affiliates, our motorcycle accident attorneys are committed to giving you peace of mind when you need it the most.
+At The Law Offices of Barry Feinstein & Affiliates P.C., our motorcycle accident attorneys are committed to giving you peace of mind when you need it the most.
 With over 25 years of experience, we have built a reputation by earning our clients’ trust.
 For your free telephone consultation, call us at 1-800-262-9200 or contact us online today.